Transnistria Governorate: Reduction of the Transnistria Romanian population

 Today east of the Dniester there are only 237,785 Romanian-speaking residents left, a small percentage of the overall population of the region, most of whom live in the actual Transnistria break-away republic.
 But historically they were the majority: according to the results of the Russian census (quoted in Romanian sources) of 1793, 49 villages out of 67 between the Dniester and the Southern Bug were Romanian.

-And further east of the Transnistria Governorate there were many neo-Latin communities: indeed the Romanians/Moldavians in Ukraine – east of the Bug river – were calculated by a German census to be nearly 780.000 (probably an excessive number), and were made plans to move them to Transnistria in 1942/43.
+And further east of the Transnistria Governorate there were many neo-Latin communities: indeed the Romanians/Moldavians in Ukraine – east of the Bug river – were calculated by a German census to be nearly 780,000 (probably an excessive number), and plans were made to move them to Transnistria in 1942-43.
 But nothing was done.

 A far more likely figure was that given by a Romanian daily in March 1943.
 It reported that, as of the summer of 1942, 23,000 Moldavian families had been located in Soviet territory east of the Bug (under German occupation).
 A group of these had been made to make records of their folk music "in order to preserve proof of the permanence of the Romanian element in the distant East" (Universul, March 15, 1943).

 Indeed, when the Soviet Union regained the area in spring 1944, and the Soviet Army advanced into the territory driving out the Axis forces, many thousands of Romanians/Vlachs of Transnistria were killed in those months and deported to gulags in the following years.
 So, a political campaign was directed towards the rich Moldavian peasant families, which were deported to Kazakhstan and Siberia as well.
 For instance, in just two days, July 6 and July 7, 1949, over 11,342 Moldavian families (more than 40,000 inhabitants of Ukraine Oblasts) were deported by the order of the Minister of State Security, I. L. Mordovets, under a plan named "Operation South".

 The Census statistics for Romanian-speaking population in territories east of the Dniester river are the following: